Antonio Pompa-Baldi: Career

 In 1998 Pompa-Baldi received the 3rd Prize at the Marguerite Long-Jacques Thibaud Competition in Paris, France.
 He also received the special prize for the best interpretation of a contemporary work written for the competition ("Tumultes" by Serge Nigg).
-In 1999 he won the first prize in the Cleveland International Piano Competition, which lead to over 450 concert engagements within two years.
+In 1999 he won the first prize in the Cleveland International Piano Competition, which led to over 450 concert engagements within two years.
 In 2001 Pompa-Baldi won a silver medal at the 11th Van Cliburn International Piano Competition in 2001 in addition to the special prize for the best performance of a new work ("Three Impromptus" by Lowell Liebermann).
 He also won the most prize money.
 His performance of Prokofiev's Piano Concerto No. 3 (Op.
 26) with the Fort Worth Symphony Orchestra and James Conlon in the final round was described by Scott Cantrell of The Dallas Morning News as "kinetically dramatic, almost savage in some of its more forceful passages but lovingly caressed in its more lyric moments", while the Pittsburgh Post-Gazette described it as "the most spectacular moment of the week".

 Pompa-Baldi has appeared at such venues as Carnegie Hall and Alice Tully Hall in New York, Cleveland's Severance Hall, Paris' Salle Pleyel, Milan's Sala Verdi, Shanghai's Grand Theatre, and Boston's Symphony Hall.
 He has appeared as soloist with the Houston Symphony, Berliner Symphoniker, Cape Town Philharmonic Orchestra, Pacific Symphony, Orchestre Philharmonique de Radio France, Boston Pops, and Colorado Symphony, among many other orchestras.
 Among the conductors he has worked with are Theodore Kuchar, Hans Graf, James Conlon, Louis Lane, Keith Lockhart, Krzysztof Urbański, and Miguel Harth-Bedoya.

 After moving to the United States, Pompa-Baldi served on the piano faculty of the Oberlin College Conservatory of Music; he now serves as distinguished professor of piano and head of the piano department at the Cleveland Institute of Music.
 He also serves as honorary guest professor of the China Conservatory of Music, as well as honorary visiting professor of the Shenyang Conservatory of Music, Wenzhou University and Guizhou Normal University.
 Pompa-Baldi regularly serves on the juries and faculties of prominent international piano competitions and festivals, including the Minnesota International Piano-e-Competition, Cleveland International Piano Competition, Hilton Head International Piano Competition, Lang Lang Shenzhen Futian International Piano Festival, San Jose International Piano Competition, Grieg International Piano Competition, and many others.
 He continues to maintain a busy performing schedule, regularly touring internationally as a recitalist, concerto soloist, and chamber musician.
 His performance of Rachmaninoff's Piano Sonata No. 2 (Op.
 36), which he performed as part of a recital at Carnegie Hall, was described by The New York Times as "meltingly beautiful".